Ovarian cancer: information & ovarian cancer specialists

 Ovarian cancer is the second most common cancer of the female reproductive organs after breast cancer.

 According to the Robert Koch Institute, between 7,000 and 8,000 women are newly diagnosed with ovarian cancer in Germany every year.
-This corresponds to an incidence rate of 11 new cases per 100,000 women annually.
+This corresponds to an annual incidence rate of 11 new cases per 100,000 female inhabitants.

-Overall, the risk of developing ovarian cancer at some point in their lives is 1.5 percent for women.
-Older, postmenopausal women are most affected.
+Overall, the risk of women developing ovarian cancer at some point in their lives is 1.5 percent.
+It mostly affects older women after the menopause.

-In about 50 percent of ovarian cancer cases, both ovaries are affected by malignant tumors.
+In around 50 percent of cases of ovarian cancer, both ovaries are affected by malignant tumors.

 Symptoms and stages of ovarian cancer

-In about 70 percent of cases, ovarian cancer is not discovered until the disease is well advanced.
-This is partly because ovarian cancer usually does not cause early symptoms in the beginning.
+In around 70 percent of cases, ovarian cancer is only discovered when the tumor is already well advanced.
+One reason for this is that ovarian cancer usually does not cause any early symptoms at the beginning.

-The symptoms, which mostly only appear at an advanced stage, are also rather nonspecific, meaning they can also be the result of many other, harmless diseases.
-What is more, there are no reliable screening tests for ovarian cancer to date.
+Secondly, the symptoms, which usually only appear at an advanced stage, are rather unspecific in nature.
+This means that they can also occur in many other, harmless diseases.
+Furthermore, there are currently no reliable early detection tests for ovarian cancer.

-Nonspecific symptoms that may occur in the advanced stages of ovarian cancer include
+The non-specific symptoms that can occur in the advanced stages of ovarian cancer include

 • Pain in the lower abdomen,

-In addition, affected women often feel tired, exhausted, and listless.
+In addition, affected women often feel tired, exhausted and underperforming.
 Other possible symptoms are

-• Bleeding outside of menstruation or after menopause,
+• Bleeding outside of menstruation or after the menopause,

 Die Lage von Gebärmutter und Eierstöcken im Körper